Capital One & Khan Academy’s free financial literacy course

 Unit 1: Welcome to Financial Literacy

-1. Welcome to financial literacy
+1. Intro to financial literacy

 Unit 2: Budgeting and saving

 Do you know how to design and balance a budget?
 What about the 50-30-20 budgeting rule?
-Whether you’re looking to pay off debt, save for a rainy day or just want to be more in control of your money, this unit can help you learn how to budget and save like an expert.
+Whether you’re looking to pay off debt, save for a rainy day or just want to be more in control of your money, this unit may help you learn how to budget and save like an expert.
 It covers three lessons:

 1. Budgeting